jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 Additional materials are required for the Pfizer-BioNTech vaccine.
 Each vial needs to be diluted with 1.8mL of 0.9 NaCl (sodium chloride) shortly before use.[^65] The transfer of sodium chloride into the vaccine vial (and removal of corresponding volume of air) requires one sufficiently large syringe (Pfizer recommends 3mL or 5mL) and corresponding needle _per vial_.
 Furthermore, anyone dealing with Pfizer’s shipping container needs appropriate protective equipment and potentially safety training before handling dry ice.

 In the United States the government supplies these supplies, as part of Operation Warp Speed (OWS).
+Kitting and delivery of Moderna and all future OWS partners’ kits is handled by OWS distribution partner McKesson.[^66] In this system, Moderna vaccine shipments are accompanied by the supplies required to administer them.
 As usual, Pfizer bypasses the government-operated supply chain and ships “mega kits” of supplies that contain enough materials to administer 1,000 doses as well as one set of gloves for handling dry ice.
 “Mega kits” arrive at the point of care separately from the vaccine.

-Moderna vaccine shipments are accompanied by the supplies required to administer them.
-Kitting and delivery of Moderna kits is handled by OWS distribution partner McKesson.[^66]
+The exact type and supplier of syringe in the kits varies, probably because of supply constraints.
+A key difference between syringe types is the amount of “dead volume” that remains in the syringe after pushing the plunger in all the way.
+Every syringe has some dead volume, simply because the plunger cannot possibly reach into the syringe needle.
+Some syringes are specifically advertised as “low dead-volume syringes” and have tens of microliters lower dead volume than those not advertised as such.
+Multiply that by five doses per vial for Pfizer-BioNTech or 10 doses per vial for Moderna, and you get a number in the same order of magnitude as a vaccination dose.
+This explains why some vaccination sites report finding extra doses in many vials: They are working with supply kits that contain low dead-volume syringes.[^67]

 Not listed on any bill of materials but very much required: A trained healthcare professional to prepare and administer each dose.
 The human component of healthcare has often been overlooked during this pandemic while the conversation focused on counting ventilators and ICU beds.
 Who is qualified and permitted to perform vaccine administration varies by country.
 My personal experience is that in the United States I have received vaccines from nurses and pharmacists and in Germany only from medical doctors.

 Finally, a recipient for the vaccine is needed.
 While demand no doubt exists, making ready-to-administer vaccine doses and the same number of vaccine recipients into the same place at the same time is the final logistical challenge in the supply chain.
 The Pfizer-BioNTech vaccine’s short shelf life at room temperature combined with the inability to refreeze vials means that the number of doses to prepare for a session must be forecast many hours before the first vaccine recipient shows up.